jdev6/lsm/README.md

 Example : `arrdef a 2 4 6 8 ,defines a with array {2,4,6,8}`

-`arridx a idx b` Indexes array a with index idx and puts its value in b
+`arrget a idx b` Indexes array a with index idx and puts its value in b

 `arrset a idx b` Sets the value at index idx in array a to b